Tony Romo Trade Rumors: Denver Broncos Ready To Acquire Romo In Free Agency?

 One thing is for sure, as history has shown us, winning a Super Bowl is a tough feat to accomplish.
 The window of opportunity doesn’t stay open very long.
 If Elway believes that Tony Romo can help bring the Broncos another title in the next two seasons, the decision is a no-brainer.

 Many of the Tony Romo trade rumor questions may start to clear up as early as March 9.
-According to the NFL website, that is the day all 2016 player contracts will expire and the 2017 league year and free agency period will officially begin at 4:00 p.m.
+According to the NFL website, that is the day all 2016 player contracts will expire, and the 2017 league year and free agency period will officially begin at 4:00 p.m.
 ET.

 Set your clocks NFL fans!